MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/real-time-analytics-core-concepts.md

 ms.localizationpriority: medium
 ---

-# Real-time Analytics: Core Concepts
+# Real-time analytics: core concepts

 The purpose of the analytics system is to give you precise insights into what is going on inside your game.